Peer Support

 We provide opportunities for people to connect in a variety of ways, including:

-- Virtual support groups facilitated by Regional Community Workers
+• Virtual support groups facilitated by MS Ireland staff.

 Why peer support matters

-Other programmes take a more informal, community-based approach, where peer support develops naturally through conversation, shared activities and mutual understanding.
+Other programmes take a more informal, community-based approach, where peer support grows naturally through conversation, shared activities and mutual understanding.

-Through all of these opportunities, we aim to create supportive spaces where people can connect, learn and feel understood.
+Through all of these opportunities, we aim to create welcoming, supportive spaces where people can connect, learn and feel a sense of understanding and belonging.

 One-to-One Peer Support Pilot Project